-Hagia Sophia, Topkapi Palace, and the Blue Mosque are the sights which first come to mind when visiting Istanbul.
+Hagia Sophia, Topkapi Palace, and the Blue Mosque are the sights that first come to mind when visiting Istanbul.
 But, there is so much else to see that a few days or even weeks would not suffice for them all.
-Among them, the Istanbul Archaeological Museum is one that should really not be missed.
+Among them, the Istanbul Archaeological Museum is one that should not be missed.
 It contains an extraordinary collection, including the first written peace treaty in the world, concluded after the Battle of Kadesh fought between Ramses II of Egypt and the Hittite king Muvatallish in the 13th century BC, the famous earthenware figurines of Myrina, gold coins of King Croesus who minted the first coins in history, and cuneiform Assyrian tablets.
 But among all these treasures, it is the Alexander Sarcophagus which leaves the most lasting impression on those who see it.

 This great marble sarcophagus with its exquisite carved friezes is called the Alexander Sarcophagus not because it belonged to King Alexander the Great of Macedonia, whose tomb has never been found, but because he is represented in the battle scenes along the sides.
 Dating from the late 4th century BC, the sarcophagus is a remarkable work of art.